Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/advanced/self-hosting.md

 ## VPS Setup

+0. Create a user account named ``meow``.
+This is the username that Fates List currently requires

 1. Download the Fates List repo on the VPS using `git clone https://github.com/Fates-List/FatesList`.
 Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.
 Make sure you have `xkcdpass, python3.10, *nightly* rust, go 1.18 or newer and docker-compose, gcc-c++, libffi-devel, libxslt-devel, libxml2-devel, libpq-devel` packages are installed.

 3. Run `tmux new -s flamepaw-pinger`.
 Then enter the ``modules/infra/flamepaw`` folder and run `make && make install`.
 This will build flamepaw for your system.